ericvc/Seneca-Tweets-GPT2/README.md

 Once you have run through the steps in the Colaboratory notebook and downloaded your model that was trained on the text scraped in (1), you are ready to start generating text for Twitter status updates.
+Note that the scripts from this repo assumes your downloaded model is in a directory named `checkpoint` within your project folder.

 ## 3\) Creating the Twitter bot